spirosbond/CallerFlashlight/README.md

 android.permission.RECEIVE_SMS : Needed to detect if you have received an SMS in order to enable the flashlight. android.permission.SYSTEM_ALERT_WINDOW : Needed for alternative flash driver.
-Some devices such as Galaxy Nexus need an alternative (hack-type) code to handle the flash. android.permission.GET_TASKS : In order to detect IM apps.
+Some devices such as Galaxy Nexus need an alternative (hack-type) code to handle the flash. android.permission.GET_TASKS : In order to detect IM apps. android.permission.RECEIVE_BOOT_COMPLETED : In order to initialize the low battery status...

 The following permissions are required by the ad libraries (adColony and AdMob).
 This app has no advertisements, apart from the "Donate" section. android.permission.ACCESS_NETWORK_STATE